davenaylor/postie/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Postie plugin allows you to blog via e-mail, including many advanced features not found in wordpress's default post by e-mail feature.
+The Postie plugin allows you to blog via e-mail, including many advanced features not found in WordPress's default post by e-mail feature.

 == Description ==
 Postie offers many advanced features for posting to your blog via e-mail,